-The Town of Bluffton’s Watershed Management Division within the Engineering Department is directly responsible for developing, implementing and promoting initiatives in support of the Town’s Comprehensive Plan and Strategic Plan, specifically Focus Area: The May River and Surrounding Rivers and Watersheds, and the following guiding principles:
+The Town of Bluffton’s Watershed Management Division within the Projects and Watershed Resilience Department is directly responsible for developing, implementing and promoting initiatives in support of the Town’s Comprehensive Plan and Strategic Plan, specifically Focus Area: The May River and Surrounding Rivers and Watersheds, and the following guiding principles:

 - Principle 1 - Support initiatives, such as the May River Watershed Action Plan, to improve water quality of the May, Okatie/Colleton and New Rivers and their watersheds.